sanahmuz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Print number with 2 dp number stored in NUM
-Convert a no. from base 10 to 16 base 10 is in DECIMAL Encode and decode text using rot13 encryption. assume ascii
+Convert a no. from base 10 to 16 base 10 is in DECIMAL Encode and decode text using rot13 encryption. assume ascii Print every other line from input starting with first line